A continuous space model of new economic geography with a quasi-linear log utility function: Introduction

 \section{Introduction}

-The core-periphery model proposed by \citet{Krug90} is a fundamental model in new economic geography.
+The core-periphery model proposed by \citet{Krug91} is a fundamental model in new economic geography.
 Many mathematical studies have been conducted on the model and its extensions (Various theoretical studies based on the core-periphery model are detailed in \citet{FujiKrugVenab}.).
 However, studying the behavior of their solutions is still difficult due to the strong nonlinearity of those models especially in the case of more than three multiple regions.
 Meanwhile, some mathematical models that are more tractable to analytical study have been proposed (See \citet{OttaTabThi}, \citet{ForsOtta} for example. \citet{FujiThis}, \citet{SatoTabuYama} and \citet{ZenTaka} systematically introduce the mathematical models in the field including such tractable ones.).
-Among such tractable models, \citet{Pfl} and \citet{Gasper} are particularly useful in this study. \citet{Pfl} has greatly simplified the core-periphery model by using a quasi-linear log utility function of consumers. \citet{Gasper} have extended Pfl\"{u}ger's model to the discrete multi-region case.
-In this paper, we discuss the extension of \citet{Pfl} and \citet{Gasper} to continuous space.
+Among such tractable models, \citet{Pfl} and \citet{GasCasCorr} are particularly useful in this study. \citet{Pfl} has greatly simplified the core-periphery model by using a quasi-linear log utility function of consumers. \citet{GasCasCorr} have extended Pfl\"{u}ger's model to the discrete multi-region case. \citet{AkaTakaIke} also consider the same quasi-linear log utility model in a discrete space but with consumer's idiosyncratic taste for location in migration behavior.